uniboi/DynamicPingBoard/README.md

 Pressing F1 toggles the list on / off.
 Pressing U toggles the runtime menu on / off.
 ## Functionality
 When open, a list of every connected player is displayed.
-Displayed informations are the username and current ping.
+The displayed information includes the username and current ping.
-You can open a menu while playing to change settings related to the ping display.
+You can open the menu while playing to change settings related to the ping display.

 ## Menu Settings
 * sort